-2. The nurse is starting her first set of morning rounds.
+1. The nurse is starting her first set of morning rounds.
 As she interacts with the patient, her questions revolve around his reactions to his disease process.
 She also asks if there is anything that she can do to make him more comfortable.
-This type of interaction is known as \\\\\\.
+This type of interaction is known

+as

+ANS:

+therapeutic communication

 Therapeutic communication is an application of the process of communication to promote the well-being of the patient.

-DIF: Cognitive Level: Analysis REF: Text Reference: Page 28 OBJ: Identify guidelines to use in therapeutic communication.
-TOP: Therapeutic Communication KEY: Nursing Process Step: Implementation MSC: NCLEX: Physiological Integrity elder-speak
+DIF: Cognitive Level: Analysis REF: Text reference: p.
+31 OBJ: Identify guidelines to use in therapeutic communication.
+TOP: Therapeutic Communication KEY: Nursing Process Step: Implementation MSC: NCLEX: Psychosocial Integrity 2.
+An active process of receiving information that nonverbally communicates to the patient the nurse's interest and acceptance is classified as ANS: listening Definition: An active process of receiving information and examining one's reaction to messages received.
+Therapeutic value: Nonverbally communicates to the patient the nurse's interest and acceptance.
+DIF: Cognitive Level: Knowledge REF: Text reference: p.
+34 OBJ: Explain the communication process.
+TOP: Therapeutic Communication Techniques KEY: Nursing Process Step: Diagnosis MSC: NCLEX: Psychosocial Integrity 3.
+The patient is talking about his fear of having surgery but is being vague and is using a lot of jargon.

-3. Using a slower rate of speech, exaggerated intonation, greater repetition, and simpler vocabulary and grammar than normal adult speech when caring for older adults is known as \\\\\\.

-When caring for older adults, nurses often use elder-speak, which involves a slower rate of speech, exaggerated intonation, greater repetition, and simpler vocabulary and grammar than normal adult speech.
-However, many older patients perceive this type of communication as patronizing and believe that this implies incompetence, thus stereotyping the older adult.

-DIF: Cognitive Level: Knowledge REF: Text Reference: Page 29 OBJ: Identify the purpose of therapeutic communication, communication in various phases of the nurse-patient relationship, and special issues related to communication.
-TOP: Communication With the Elderly MSC: NCLEX: Physiological Integrity listening

-4. An active process of receiving information that nonverbally communicates to the patient the nurse's interest and acceptance is classified as \\\\\.

-Definition: An active process of receiving information and examining one's reaction to messages received.
-Therapeutic Value: Nonverbally communicates to patient nurse's interest and acceptance.

-DIF: Cognitive Level: Comprehension REF: Text Reference: Page 31 OBJ: Explain the communication process.

-TOP:Therapeutic Communication TechniquesKEY:Nursing Process Step: DiagnosisMSC:NCLEX: Physiological Integrity clarification

-5. The patient is talking about his fear of having surgery but is being vague and is using a lot of jargon.
 The nurse states, "I'm not sure what you mean.
 Could you tell me again?"
-This is an example of \\\\\\.

-Clarification is attempting to put into words vague ideas or unclear thoughts of the patient to enhance the nurse's understanding, or asking the patient to explain what he or she means.
-This may help to clarify the patient's feelings, ideas, and perceptions and may provide an explicit correlation between them and the patient's actions.

-DIF: Cognitive Level: Comprehension REF: Text Reference: Page 31

-OBJ: Explain the communication process.

-TOP: Therapeutic Communication Techniques

-KEY: Nursing Process Step: Diagnosis MSC: NCLEX: Physiological Integrity reflection

-6. Directing the conversation back to patient ideas, feelings, questions, or content is known as \\\\\.
+This is an example of ANS: clarification Clarification is attempting to put into words vague ideas or unclear thoughts of the patient to enhance the nurse's understanding, or asking the patient to explain what he or she means.
+This may help to clarify the patient's feelings, ideas, and perceptions, and may provide an explicit correlation between them and the patient's actions.
+DIF: Cognitive Level: Application REF: Text reference: p.
+34 OBJ: Explain the communication process.
+TOP: Therapeutic Communication Techniques KEY: Nursing Process Step: Diagnosis MSC: NCLEX: Psychosocial Integrity 4.
+Directing the conversation back to patient ideas, feelings, questions, or content is known as